YashKarande/AWS/Cafe/ReadMe.md

 By combining these resources, the architecture provides a comprehensive and scalable solution for the cafe business, offering secure data storage, efficient resource management, streamlined development processes, and optimized content delivery to enhance the overall customer experience.

-## Abstract:
-I worked on a capstone project, where I tested a Pilot Light Disaster Recovery strategy for a 3-tier web application architecture in AWS.
-I designed and executed two real-world DR simulations—shutting down just the database in one, and the entire AZ in another—to validate this approach.
-## Problem Statement:
-The problem statement was a given theoretical 3-tier architecture, frontend ALB, backend application logic (EC2), and MySQL RDS for the database—running entirely within one Availability Zone.
-My task was to build a cost-effective disaster recovery mechanism.
-## Objective:
-The goal was to adopt a Pilot Light strategy: only the critical components like database and configuration metadata should be continuously available in standby mode in a different AZ, while the rest of the system (app servers, load balancers) would be spun up on-demand during failover.
-The RTO was set at 20 minutes, and the solution had to be automated, and low-cost.
 ## Implementation:
 I began by identifying what needed to persist vs. what could be recreated.
 First, I enabled Multi-AZ replication for RDS, which was essential for database-level resilience.
 This ensures there's a hot standby in another AZ that can be automatically promoted during a failover.
 I chose Multi-AZ deployment instead of running a full-read replica setup to keep cost and complexity low.